 Fly Fishing Chum Salmon

 Fly fishing chum salmon offers awesome spot and stalk action.
 Chums in shallow clear pools can be fished with subsurface flies or top water gurglers and wogs.
 Chums are highly territorial and will chase readily after any large, bright gaudy fly presented with an erratic retrieve.
 Chums hit hard and provide fly fishermen with an unparalleled fight.
 Chums are popular with fly fishing guests in late July and August as they provide a wonderful addition to great silver and pink salmon fishing.
 Chums often are found in the same proximity as these other salmon species.
 Chums are typically the largest of the salmon we catch while fly fishing in August.

-Also please check out our signature Alaska fly patterns page for more fly recipes.
+Be sure to visit our signature Alaska fly patterns page for more suggested chum salmon flies.
 Chum salmon are very aggressive and these fish are fans of slack water areas off the main channel and in backwater sloughs and eddies.
 Swing, strip or skate one of these flies through schools of holding chums.
 Presentation in front of chums with fly swimming across or away from their nose almost always triggers aggressive strikes.
 Usually chum flies do not need to be weighted heavily.
 Bead chain eyes or 3-4 lead wire wraps on the shank will suffice.
 This will simply help the streamer to sink immediately after presenting your cast.
 Chums will hit top water, so be sure to reference the gurgler from our Silver fly page.
 Usually you will see chums in areas you find silvers.
 Many of our fly fishing guests have found that green flies are most successful overall, but mix things up to discover what works best for you.